OpenPrinting/openprinting.github.io/_documentation/04-packaging-drivers.md

 * **description**
 <br>Description is used to provide a little more detail about your application.
 You could as many lines as you want in this field.

+    ```c
     description: |
-            HP Printer Application is a PAPPL (Printer Application Framework) based printer application to support hp printers.
+        HP Printer Application is a PAPPL (Printer Application Framework) based printer application
+        to support hp printers.
-            PAPPL is a simple C-based framework/library for developing CUPS Printer Applications, which are the recommended replacement for printer drivers.
+        PAPPL is a simple C-based framework/library for developing CUPS
+        Printer Applications, which are the recommended replacement for
+        printer drivers.
+    ```

 ___